Priapatius

-Priapatius (also spelled Phriapatius or Phriapites; 𐭐𐭓𐭉𐭐𐭕), was the Arsacid king of Parthia from 191 BC to 176 BC.
+Priapatius (also spelled Phriapatius or Phriapites; 𐭐𐭓𐭉𐭐𐭕), sometimes Arsaces III was the Arsacid king of Parthia from 191 BC to 176 BC.
 He was the first-cousin-once-removed and successor of Arsaces II.
 Like many Arsacid monarchs, his reign is sparsely known.
 His coinage indicates that he managed to rid himself of the influence of the Seleucid Empire.
 He was succeeded by his son Phraates I.

 Background

 According to the modern historian Mehrdad Kia, Priapatius was most likely the son of his predecessor, Arsaces II, who was in turn the son of Arsaces I, the founder of the dynasty.
 However, this is unlikely, as newly found contemporary Parthian ostracons call him a son of the nephew of Arsaces I. Efforts have been made by scholars to reconstruct the early genealogy of the Arsacids, which calls Priapatius the grandson of Tiridates, the brother of Arsaces.
 However, numismatic data and recent analysis of sources have led to the conclusion that the character of Tiridates is fictional.